abilandz/PH8124/Lecture_7/Lecture_7.md

 After pressing ```Ctrl+Z```, the job was not killed or terminated, it was suspended.
 The job remains in exactly the same state as it was at the time of the suspension.
 The suspended job does literally nothing, it is on hold until its execution is resumed.
 From the user's perspective, the execution of this job appears to be paused.
 In the output of command **jobs -l** the state description 'Stopped' is a bit misleading, and 'Paused' or even 'Frozen' would be a much better word to describe the state of the job after we suspended it with ```Ctrl+Z```.
 The suspended job will no longer use any CPU,  but it will, however, still claim the same amount of RAM.
 This last fact implies that we can restart it anytime later, and it will continue where it stopped.

-To restart the suspended job in the background, we can use the following generic syntax:
+To restart the suspended job in the background, we can use the following syntax:

 ```bash
 bg %jobNumber